kzu/kzu.github.io/_posts/2017-10-01-building-like-a-pro-primer.md

 tags: [msbuild]
 ---

-In this second installment in the series, I'll showcase the core concepts in MSBuild that will get you up and running quickly, with concrete examples to try out the various constructs.
+In this second installment in [the series](({{ site.baseurl }}{% post_url 2017-09-21-building-like-a-pro-introduction %})),
+I'll showcase the core concepts in MSBuild that will get you up and running quickly, with concrete examples to try out the various constructs.

 If you have never tweaked your `.csproj`s in any significant way (i.e. beyond adding a `Condition` here and there or tweaking a properly value), a quick overview of the